vPeteWalker/FlowBootcamp/index.rst

 Single Node HPOC Clusters
 -------------------------

-For some workshops we are using Single Node Clusters (SNC).
-The reason for this is to allow more people to have a dedicated cluster but still have enough free clusters for the bigger workshops including those for customers.
+For some bootcamps, we are using Single Node Clusters (SNC).
+The reason for this is to allow more people to have a dedicated cluster but still have enough free clusters for the larger bootcamps, including those for customers.

-The network in the SNC config is using a /26 network.
-This splits the network address into four equal sizes that can be used for workshops.
+The network in the SNC config is using a /26 network prefix length.
+This splits the network address into four equal sizes that can be used for bootcamps.
 The below table describes the setup of the network in the four partitions.
-It provides essential information for the workshop with respect to the IP addresses and the services running at that IP address.
+It provides essential information for the bootcamp with respect to the IP addresses and the services running at that IP address.

 .. list-table::
   :widths: 15 15 15 15 40